GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 command to delete itself.
 This script needs to be provided in a file or at an available URL when launching the instance.

-Begin this tutorial by opening a text editor and creating a file named `startup.sh` with the following contents:
+1. Open a text editor and enter the following text:
     #!/bin/sh
     sleep 3600s
     export NAME=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/name -H 'Metadata-Flavor: Google') export ZONE=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/zone -H 'Metadata-Flavor: Google') gcloud --quiet compute instances delete $NAME --zone=$ZONE

+2. Save the file as `startup.sh`.

-When you start a new instance and specify that it should automatically run this script it will do nothing for one hour (the `3600s` value on the second line), then look up information about the running instance and put it in shell variables (the third and fourth lines), and finally run a `gcloud` command to delete itself.
+When you start a new instance and specify that it should automatically run this script, it will do nothing for one hour (the `3600s` value on the second line), then look up information about the running instance and put it in shell variables (the third and fourth lines), and finally run a `gcloud` command to delete itself.